PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 in order to allow the caller to work with multiple tables, it is munged as ``oid(table)`` using the actual name of the table.

+Note that since PyGreSQL 5.0 this will return the value of an array type column as a Python list.

 insert -- insert a row into a database table
 --------------------------------------------